mintojoseph/teamcity-setup-minikube/README.md

 $ kubectl port-forward svc/teamcity-server 8080:8111
 ```

+This will allow TeamCity to be accessed through localhost:8080 url.

 With the KVM2 driver, the service and tunnel features are supported, and networking works flawlessly with bridging from localhost to the virtual network.
-In this documentation, Metallb is used to avoid dependency on Minikube for load balancing.
+In this documentation, [MetalLB](https://metallb.universe.tf/) is used to avoid dependency on Minikube for load balancing.

 ## Setup TeamCity Server and Agent